mageplaza/magento-2-reports/README.md

 ### Enhance default reports

-Mageplaza Reports better the default reports that come with Magento2.
-It adds further analysis of Revenue, Tax, Shipping and Quantity.
+**Advanced Reports** better the default reports that come with Magento2.
+It adds further analysis of **Revenue, Tax, Shipping and Quantity**.

 ### High compatibility

-This extension is compatible with many other Mageplaza products, such as Reward points, Gift card, Affiliate and etc. Once you have the others installed, their statistics will appear in the Reports as well.
+Advanced Reports extension is compatible with many [other Mageplaza products](https://www.mageplaza.com/magento-2-extensions/), such as **Reward points**, **Gift card**, **Affiliate** and etc. Once you have the others installed, their statistics will appear in the Reports as well.

-## 6. Full-features list
+## 6. Full Magento 2 Advanced Reports features

 - Enable/Disable module
 - Enable store admins to show customized reports on Dashboard